A Yearly House Cleaning Timetable

 In the Kitchen

-- Rinse sink clean after each use.
+• Rinse sink clean after each use.

-- Put dishes in dishwasher (or hand-wash after use.)
+• Put dishes in dishwasher (or hand-wash after use)

-- Wipe down interior of the microwave.
+• Wipe down the interior of the microwave.

 Bedroom Bliss